Betz Limit Of Wind Turbines

 Equally as mentioned above, it is not possible to extract all the energy from the oncoming air which passes through the swept area of the rotor blades.
 As to do so would mean that the air would stop and pile up behind the rotor blades preventing any additional air flow through the blades, irrespective of the specific wind turbine used.

-So German physicist Albert Betz carried out some experiments and concluded that no wind turbine could convert more than 59.3% of the kinetic energy of the oncoming wind into usable energy simply by turning rotor blades.
+So German physicist Albert Betz carried out some experiments and concluded that no wind turbine could convert more than 59.3% (approximately 16/27) of the kinetic energy contained in the oncoming wind can be converted into usable power simply by turning rotor blades.
 So how did he come up with this 59.3% maximum value to produce what is now taken as being the Betz limit.

 If we assume that the direction of wind velocity through the rotor blades is centric, uniform and of a constant velocity over the entire rotor area, the turbines efficiency would be the ratio between the output power, POUT, and the wind energy available flowing into the blades, PIN.
 Based on these two values, the efficiency of the turbine is thereby given as: η = POUT/PIN.